jitsedesmet/ORset-RDF-store/README.md

 A proof-of-concept **[RDFjs](https://rdf.js.org/)**-compliant RDF triple store that implements an **add-wins OR-Set CRDT**, enabling conflict-free concurrent writes to RDF datasets over HTTP with eventual consistency.

-> **Background:** This work is described in the paper [_Add-Wins OR-Set RDF Datastore_](https://2026-icwe-poster.jitsedesmet.be/), which provides a detailed explanation of the motivation and design decisions.

 ---

 ## Table of Contents